rumca-js/Django-link-archive/README.md

 # Features

- - local data, no algorithms, no advertisements, self-hosted
- - organize bookmarks, with tags
+ - bookmarks management, with tags, and comment support
+ - RSS feed support
+ - some Internet crawling capabilities
- - link search functionality.
-Does not use elastic search
+ - link search.
+Simple implementation, does not use elastic search
  - maintains website metadata (title, description, thumbnail, etc).
 It is not [archive.org](https://archive.org) replacement
- - extendable via plugins.
-RSS feed support
- - web page parsing capabilities
- - users can comment, tag, rate links
- - supports data import and export.
-This is most important functionality, as files are more important than the APP itself (file over app strategy)
- - It is not a search engine.
-Suggesting better alternatives: [whoogle-search](https://github.com/benbusby/whoogle-search), or [Marginalia search](https://search.marginalia.nu/), or [Apache Lucene](https://lucene.apache.org/), but it can serve as a simple engine
+ - import and export.
+To github.
+For example [Internet domains, users, projects](https://github.com/rumca-js/Internet-Places-Database)
  - Minimal aesthetic.
 Dark mode, custom list displays
+ - local data, no algorithms, no advertisements, self-hosted

 <div align="center">
   <img alt="Django Logo" src="images/django_400.png" width="400px">
 </div>

-## Project use cases
+## Other use cases

- - YouTube filter.
-You add only your own subscriptions.
-You can categorize, filter entries from your sources
- - link aggregator.
-Similar to Lemmy, Reddit
+ - YouTube client / filter.
+You will not be able to search YouTube catalog, but if you add YouTube channels as sources of data, new videos will be fetched into the database
  - database of important links: for work, or for school
- - RSS client
- - data analysis - analyze link rot, how many a page is cited by other sources, analyze link domains
+ - data analysis - analyze link rot, how many a page is cited by other sources, analyze link domains, etc.
- - simple search engine

 ## Problems with other RSS readers, or apps

  - License: some clients are not open source, or not entirely open source (for example Reddit).
 Some programs are not programs from users perspective, but a service: Feedly, Pockets, Readwise Reader.
 They require account.
 Their Terms and service can change